 Consequences of data breaches

 - Loss of intellectual property and other proprietary information.
-Scammers know exactly which information reaps the most rewards on the dark web and work hard to exploit remote workers and under-protected networks to get it.
+Scammers know exactly which information reaps the most rewards.
+Whilst on the dark web, they work hard to exploit remote workers and under-protected networks.
 When that proprietary information includes sensitive data about your clientele, it can also cause trust issues.
 Businesses can and do lose clients over data breaches and may face lawsuits depending on the severity of the breach and the data leaked.

 - Brand reputation loss.
 Short-term revenue is not the only concern when your organisation suffers a data breach.
 Your customers value their privacy.
 When data breaches include their sensitive information – emails, phone numbers, social security numbers, financial records – they will be hesitant to continue placing their trust in your business.
 Prospective clientele also will be leerier of doing business with a brand that has suffered an extensive cyberattack.